How To #27: 10 Surprising Reasons Why Brands Do Product Placement

 And check out some of our other agency blogs that talk about best marketing practices for product placement and brand integration partnerships:

 Is Product Placement right for your brand?
-Watch this video below to learn more about how this marketing practice works, what brand categories it works for, and the results brand marketers see!
+Watch the video below to learn more about how this marketing practice works, what brand categories it works for, and the results brand marketers see!

 Watch the video to learn what is Product Placement